Paint is the least expensive way to change your space!

 - If there is trim in the room it adds interest to paint it a different color or the same color, but in a satin finish.

-- Wood window mouldings, base and crown are usually not flat finish.
+- Wood window moldings, base and crown are usually not flat finish

 - Devotees to Donald Kaufman paints make it worth checking out.
 Three to four coats recommended.

-- Wall finishes do create interesting depth for an old world look.
+- Wall finishes (faux) do create interesting depth for an old world look.

-- American Clay is a wall plaster/color-green, eliminates the need for plaster and then paint and is a great finish for rustic interiors or for a warm feel.
-Water soluble, apply over drywall, painted walls, cement block or brick.
+- American Clay is a wall plaster/color- it is green, eliminates the need for plaster and then paint and is a great finish for rustic interiors- water soluble, apply over drywall, painted walls, cement block or brick.

 - Milk paint is old and new again.
 It may be the look you’re looking for, but is more often used for furniture.

-- Painted floors-prep properly, may need sanded.
+- Painted floors-prep properly- may need sanding.
 Benjamin Moore makes Alkyd Porch & Floor Enamel.
 May need to dilute 50%/ paint thinner on first of three coats.